 As an industry, electrical lighting is relatively new—less than 150 years old —and it originated thanks to an entrepreneur.
 This individual conceived of electrical lighting as a process of busy, active thought, contemplation, deliberation, experimentation and invention.
 His name is Thomas Edison.

-Much has been written, said and depicted about the legendary inventor of the incandescent light bulb—in literature, TV and movies (which he helped to invent)—yet his rich and enduring business and industrial history is not as well known.
+Much has been written, said and depicted about the legendary inventor of the incandescent light bulb, yet his prosperous and enduring business and industrial history is not as well known.

 In fact, Thomas Alva Edison, born half-deaf in America’s Midwest and a newcomer to New York City, who later forged a laboratory in New Jersey, founded the Edison Illuminating Company on December 17, 1880 and the Edison Battery Company on May 27, 1901, to develop, manufacture, and sell the Thomas A. Edison light bulb and the Edison Storage Battery.